jwodder/query-issues/README.md

 [![Minimum Supported Rust Version](https://img.shields.io/badge/MSRV-1.79-orange)](https://www.rust-lang.org) [![MIT License](https://img.shields.io/github/license/jwodder/query-issues.svg)](https://opensource.org/licenses/MIT)

-This is an experiment in determining the fastest way to use GitHub's GraphQL API to fetch all open issues in all (public, non-archived, non-fork) repositories belonging to a collection of owners/organizations.
+This is an experiment in determining the most efficient way to use GitHub's GraphQL API to fetch all open issues in all (public, non-archived, non-fork) repositories belonging to a collection of owners/organizations.
 Each binary package in this workspace implements a different strategy, detailed below.